nyris/sdk-kmp/sdk.camera/android/README.md

 ## ⚠️ Requirements

 * Min sdk: 21
 * You need to handle the camera permission on your end.
-If you don't then you will just a black screen.
+If you don't then you will just see a black screen.
 * Activity of Fragment needs to be `LifecycleOwner`.
 The Camera SDK relies on Jetpack CameraX which is relying on `LifecycleOwner` implementation